Vipul-Wakodikar/Embed-p5/README.md

-*p5 JS projects*

-Mentor: Daniel Shiffman
+Mentor: Kalanithi Sethuraman
 Author: Vipul Wakodikar

 IDE used:  Visual studio code 2019

-Tools used: p5 JS, Matter.js, HTML, CSS, Bootstrap
+Tools used: p5 JS, Matter.js, HTML, CSS, JavaScript and Bootstrap

 Introduction:

 The Objective of this project to display various p5 JS Project within HTML/ CSS website the website consist of many small p5 JS.
-They are Graphic animation using perlin noise, Sumo Game and physics Engine
+They are Graphic animation using perlin noise, Sumo Game and physics Engine all the javascript files are available inside the Sumo, physics and perlin folder

 what is p5?
 p5 JS is a scripting language and an amazing tool which is use to create various graphic designs and patterns.